katherine-d21/meta-ipep-files/netmhciipan-mockup.md

 ### Peptide inversion
 Katherine has been testing out the DecoyDatabase tool for creating inverted peptide sequences--It seems to work well (assuming that the Web tool is just reversing the input sequences).
      - [EU history link](https://usegalaxy.eu/u/katherine.d21/h/eu-03302025-meta-ipep-wf5-test-context-inversion)
+*Edit 4/4/25 Via email, MN confirmed that "When enabled, [this takes] an input peptide (such as ABCDEFGHI) and predict binding for its inverted sequence (IHGFEDCBA)"*

 ![inverted-db-example](images/Inverted-db-example.png)